-Brittany Vannort is a student in the final stage of earning her B.A. in Social Work from the College of Charleston.
-She is a person in long term recovery from drug addiction and comes to us with experience fundraising for recovery and outreach in the community.
+Brittany Vannort just graduated from the College of Charleston with a BA in Psychology.
+Brittany is entering the Citadel Graduate College to get her MA in Psychology with a concentration in clinical services.
+She is a person in long term recovery from drug addiction and comes to us with extensive experience with outreach in the community.
 Her ability to meet people where they are at is unprecedented in the state of SC.

 SCHRC Physician and Board Member

 Dr. Richard Bowen

 Dr. Bowen received his undergraduate degree in biology from the University of South Carolina in 1980.
 He graduated from the Medical University of South Carolina in Charleston in 1985.
 He completed his residency in Family Medicine at Spartanburg Regional Medical center in 1988 and continues to maintain his Board Certification.
 After completing his residency he worked as an Emergency Department physician for several years and then went into private hospital based Family Medicine.

 Ryan Kaufmann is the owner of multiple small, South Carolina businesses that engage in non-profit event coordinating and fundraisers on a monthly basis.
 The wealth of knowledge he has from running these for-profit companies translates closely to running our non-profit organization.
 After witnessing his little sister Paige's eleven year battle with opiate addiction, the heartbreaking loss of her to this crisis became the fire that fuels him to fight to help others.
 Ryan is also a twelve year member of ECOMC, a community non-profit organization run solely on volunteer work, fundraisers, and donations, geared towards giving back to our local community.

 Ed Johnson, M.Ed., LAC, MAC, LPC, CCS